 AFRICAN AMERICANS.
 Cleveland's African American community is almost as old as the city itself.
-GEORGE PEAKE, the first black settler, arrived in 1809 and by 1860 there were 799 blacks living in a growing community of over 43,000.
+GEORGE PEAKE, the first Black settler, arrived in 1809 and by 1860 there were 799 Black people living in a growing community of over 43,000.
 As early as the 1850s, most of Cleveland's African American population lived on the east side.
-But black and white families were usually interspersed; until the beginning of the 20th century, nothing resembling a black ghetto existed in the city.
+But Black and white families were usually interspersed; until the beginning of the 20th century, nothing resembling a Black ghetto existed in the city.
 Throughout most of the 19th century, the social and economic status of African Americans in Cleveland was superior to that in other northern communities.
 By the late 1840s, the public schools were integrated and segregation in theaters, restaurants, and hotels was infrequent.
 Interracial violence seldom occurred.
 Black Clevelanders suffered less occupational discrimination than elsewhere.
 Although many were forced to work as unskilled laborers or domestic servants, almost one third were skilled workers, and a significant number accumulated substantial wealth.
 Alfred Greenbrier became widely known for raising horses and cattle, and MADISON TILLEY employed 100 men in his excavating business.
 JOHN BROWN, a barber, became the city's wealthiest Negro through investment in real estate, valued at $40,000 at his death in 1869.
 Founded by New Englanders who favored reform, Cleveland was a center of abolitionism before the CIVIL WAR, and the city's white leadership remained sympathetic to civil rights during the decade following the war.
 Black leaders were not complacent, however.
-Individuals such as Brown and JOHN MALVIN often assisted escaped slaves, and by the end of the Civil War a number of black Clevelanders had served in BLACK MILITARY UNITS in the Union Army.
-African American leaders fought for integration rather than the development of separate black institutions in the 19th century.
+Individuals such as Brown and JOHN MALVIN often assisted escaped slaves, and by the end of the Civil War a number of Black Clevelanders had served in BLACK MILITARY UNITS in the Union Army.
+African American leaders fought for integration rather than the development of separate Black institutions in the 19th century.
 The city's first permanent African American newspaper, the CLEVELAND GAZETTE, did not appear until 1883.
-Even local black churches developed more slowly than elsewhere.
-ST. JOHN'S AME (AFRICAN METHODIST EPISCOPAL) CHURCH was founded in 1830, but it was not until 1864 that a second black church, MT.
+Even local Black churches developed more slowly than elsewhere.
+ST. JOHN'S AME (AFRICAN METHODIST EPISCOPAL) CHURCH was founded in 1830, but it was not until 1864 that a second Black church, MT.
 ZION CONGREGATIONAL CHURCH, came into existence.

-Black leadership underwent a fundamental shift after World War I. Prior to the war, Cleveland's most prominent blacks had been integrationists who not only fought discrimination but also objected to blacks' creating their own secular institutions.
+Black leadership underwent a fundamental shift after World War I. Prior to the war, Cleveland's most prominent Black people had been integrationists who not only fought discrimination but also objected to blacks' creating their own secular institutions.
 After the war, a new elite, led by Fleming, Hunter, and businessman HERBERT CHAUNCEY, gained ascendancy.
-This group did not favor agitation for civil rights; they accepted the necessity of separate black institutions and favored the development of a "group economy" based on the existence of the ghetto.
+This group did not favor agitation for civil rights; they accepted the necessity of separate Black institutions and favored the development of a "group economy" based on the existence of the ghetto.
 By the mid-1920s, however, a younger African American group was beginning to emerge.
-"New Negro" leaders such as lawyer HARRY E. DAVIS and physician CHARLES GARVIN tried to transcend the factionalism that had divided black leaders in the past.
-They believed in race pride and racial solidarity, but not at the expense of equal rights for black Clevelanders.
+"New Negro" leaders such as lawyer HARRY E. DAVIS and physician CHARLES GARVIN tried to transcend the factionalism that had divided Black leaders in the past.
+They believed in race pride and racial solidarity, but not at the expense of equal rights for Black Clevelanders.
 The postwar era also brought changes to local institutions.
-The influx of migrants caused problems that black churches were only partly able to deal with.
+The influx of migrants caused problems that Black churches were only partly able to deal with.
 The Negro Welfare Assn., founded in 1917 as an affiliate of the National Urban League (see URBAN LEAGUE OF CLEVELAND), helped newcomers find jobs and housing.
 The Phillis Wheatley Assn. expanded: a fundraising drive among white philanthropists made possible the construction of its 9-story building in 1928.
 The Cleveland branch of the NATIONAL ASSN.
 FOR THE ADVANCEMENT OF COLORED PEOPLE (NAACP, est. 1912), led by "New Negroes," expanded, with 1,600 members by 1922.
-The NAACP fought the rising tide of racism in the city by bringing suits against restaurants and theaters that excluded blacks, or intervening behind the scenes to get white businessmen to end discriminatory practices.
-The FUTURE OUTLOOK LEAGUE, founded by JOHN O. HOLLY in 1935, became the first local black organization to successfully utilize the boycott.
+The NAACP fought the rising tide of racism in the city by bringing suits against restaurants and theaters that excluded Black people, or intervening behind the scenes to get white businessmen to end discriminatory practices.
+The FUTURE OUTLOOK LEAGUE, founded by JOHN O. HOLLY in 1935, became the first local Black organization to successfully utilize the boycott.

 World War II was a turning point in other ways.
-The war revived industry and led to a new demand for black labor.
-This demand, and the more egalitarian labor-union practices of the newly formed Congress of Industrial Organizations (CIO), created new job opportunities for black Clevelanders and led to a revival of mass migration from the South.
-The steady flow of newcomers increased Cleveland's black population from 85,000 in 1940 to 251,000 in 1960; by the early 1960s, blacks made up over 30% of the city's population.
+The war revived industry and led to a new demand for Black labor.
+This demand, and the more egalitarian labor-union practices of the newly formed Congress of Industrial Organizations (CIO), created new job opportunities for Black Clevelanders and led to a revival of mass migration from the South.
+The steady flow of newcomers increased Cleveland's Black population from 85,000 in 1940 to 251,000 in 1960; by the early 1960s, Black people made up over 30% of the city's population.
 One effect of this population growth was increased political representation.
 In 1947 Harry E. Davis was elected to the state senate, and 2 years later lawyer Jean M. Capers became the first black woman to be elected to city council.
 By the mid-1960s, the number of blacks serving on the council had increased to 10; in 1968 Louis Stokes was elected to the U. S. House of Representatives; and in 1977 Capers became a municipal judge for Cleveland.
 The postwar era was also marked by progress in civil rights.
 In 1945 the CLEVELAND COMMUNITY RELATIONS BOARD was established; it soon developed a national reputation for promoting improvement in race relations.
 The following year, the city enacted a municipal civil-rights law that revoked the license of any business convicted of discriminating against African Americans.
-The liberal atmosphere of the postwar period led to a gradual decline in discrimination against blacks in public accommodations during the late 1940s and 1950s.
+The liberal atmosphere of the postwar period led to a gradual decline in discrimination against Black citizens in public accommodations during the late 1940s and 1950s.
 By the 1960s, both hospital wards and downtown hotels and restaurants served African Americans.

 Despite these improvements, however, serious problems continued to plague the African American community.
 The most important of these was housing.
-As the suburbanization of the city's white population accelerated, the black community expanded to the east and northeast of the Central-Woodland area, particularly into HOUGH and GLENVILLE.
-Expansion, however, did not lead to more integrated neighborhoods or provide better housing for blacks.
+As the suburbanization of the city's white population accelerated, the Black community expanded to the east and northeast of the Central-Woodland area, particularly into HOUGH and GLENVILLE.
+Expansion, however, did not lead to more integrated neighborhoods or provide better housing for Black people.
 "Blockbusting" techniques by realtors led to panic selling by whites in Hough in the 1950s; once a neighborhood became all black, landlords would subdivide structures into small apartments and raise rents exorbitantly.
 The result, by 1960, was a crowded ghetto of deteriorating housing stock.
 At the same time, segregation in public schools continued, school officials routinely assigned black children to predominantly black schools.
 In 1964 interracial violence broke out when blacks protested the construction of 3 new schools, as perpetuating segregation patterns.
 Frustration over inability to effect changes in housing and education, coupled with a rise in black unemployment that began in the late 1950s, finally ignited the HOUGH RIOTS for 4 days in 1966.
-Two years later, the GLENVILLE SHOOT-OUT involved black nationalists and the police; more rioting followed.
-The resulting tension and hostility did not entirely destroy the spirit of racial toleration in Cleveland, however, as evidenced by the 1967 election of lifelong resident Carl B. Stokes as the first black mayor of a major American city (see MAYORAL ADMINISTRATION OF CARL B. STOKES).
-Since then, blacks have continued to be the most influential group in city council.
+Two years later, the GLENVILLE SHOOT-OUT involved Black nationalists and the police; more rioting followed.
+The resulting tension and hostility did not entirely destroy the spirit of racial toleration in Cleveland, however, as evidenced by the 1967 election of lifelong resident Carl B. Stokes as the first Black mayor of a major American city (see MAYORAL ADMINISTRATION OF CARL B. STOKES).
+Since then, Black Clevelanders have continued to be the most influential group in city council.
 The city again elected an African American mayor, Michael White, in 1989.

 Kenneth L. Kusmer